BruhdaDhruba/Snakeshooter-for-IS1200-/README.md

 make install;
 ```

-The game should now start right away, as a menu is not included.
+The game should now start right away.

 Victory screen is shown if you manage to kill all 5 snakes; otherwise it is game over if a snake touches the gun.